ifls/bolt/README.md

 ### LMDB

 Bolt was originally a port of LMDB so it is architecturally similar.
 Both use a B+tree, have ACID semantics with fully serializable transactions, and support lock-free MVCC using a single writer and multiple readers.

-The two projects have somewhat diverged.
+The two projects have somewhat diverged分化.
 LMDB heavily focuses on raw performance while Bolt has focused on simplicity and ease of use.
 For example, LMDB allows several unsafe actions such as direct writes for the sake of performance.
 Bolt opts to disallow actions which can leave the database in a corrupted state.
 The only exception to this in Bolt is `DB.NoSync`.

 There are also a few differences in API.
 LMDB requires a maximum mmap size when opening an `mdb_env` whereas Bolt will handle incremental mmap resizing automatically.
 LMDB overloads the getter and setter functions with multiple flags whereas Bolt splits these specialized cases into their own functions.

-## Caveats & Limitations
+## Caveats & Limitations 警告和限制

 It's important to pick the right tool for the job and Bolt is no exception.
 Here are a few things to note when evaluating and using Bolt:

 * Bolt is good for read intensive workloads.
 Sequential write performance is also fast but random writes can be slow.
-You can use `DB.Batch()` or add a write-ahead log to help mitigate this issue.
+You can use `DB.Batch()` or add a write-ahead log to help mitigate缓和 this issue.

-* Bolt uses a B+tree internally so there can be a lot of random page access.
-  SSDs provide a significant performance boost over spinning disks.
+* Bolt uses a B+tree internally so there can be a lot of random page access. 随机页访问 SSDs provide a significant performance boost over spinning disks. 用ssd更好

 * Try to avoid long running read transactions.
 Bolt uses copy-on-write so old pages cannot be reclaimed while an old transaction is using them.